DiscoCat-Dev/InformationDiffusion/README.md

 ## Citation

 If you are going to use this for your research or projects, please consider citing it as: DiscoCat-Dev.
 (2025).
 Information Diffusion Model: Simulating the Competition of Multiple Information Sources.
-[Repository or publication link].
+[GitHub Repository](https://github.com/DiscoCat-Dev/InformationDiffusion).

 ## Miscellaneous